microsoft/onnxscript/docs/intermediate_representation/tensors.md

         def tobytes(self) -> bytes:
             # Implement tobytes to support native PyTorch types so we can use types like bloat16
             # Reading from memory directly is also more efficient because
-            # it avoids the copy to numpy array
+            # it avoids the copy to NumPy array
             tensor = self.raw.detach().cpu().contiguous()
             return bytes(
                 (ctypes.c_ubyte * tensor.element_size() * tensor.numel()).from_address(